This page contains detailed information about the CRN Impact Awards, including:

 All finalists will be expected to travel to Sydney to collect their award at the ceremony.

-Finalists will be informed approximately six weeks before the awards to allow time to plan travel and accommodation.
+Finalists will be informed approximately five weeks before the awards to allow time to plan travel and accommodation.

 All winners and finalists will be announced and promoted on the CRN website and email newsletter - get your brand in front of tens of thousands of readers!

-CRN will publish profiles of all winning projects in our printed magazine in May - reach more than 8000 subscribers!
+CRN will publish profiles of all winning projects in our printed magazine in June.

 Winners will be revealed at a gala awards dinner in front of the IT industry and called up on stage to accept their win.